Nivekkb/SELF/SELF_DOCS/buyers/BUY-SELL-AGREEMENT-ESCROW.md

 - Cannot represent as "official" or "endorsed" by Seller
 - Must provide attribution to Seller in documentation

-#### Tier 2: Exclusive Ownership
+#### Tier 2: Pro Production (Non-Exclusive, Higher Limits)
-**6.4 Complete Transfer:**
-- All intellectual property rights transfer to Buyer upon final escrow release
-- Seller relinquishes all claims to SELF technology
-- Buyer becomes sole owner of all patents, copyrights, and trademarks
+**6.4 Granted Rights (Expanded):**
+- Worldwide, non-exclusive commercial license while in good standing
+- Higher included usage limits and priority support (as defined in the tier)
+- Same core safety and integrity obligations as Tier 1

+**6.5 Seller's Retained Rights:**
+- Full rights to use SELF in all Seller's personal and commercial projects
-- Seller agrees not to develop competing technologies for 3 years
+- Right to develop competing or similar technologies

-**6.5 Seller's Limited Rights:**
-- Personal, non-commercial use only (no derivatives)
-- Academic research and publication rights
-- Right to discuss prior contributions publicly
+- Right to license SELF to other parties (non-exclusive)
-- Right to use general knowledge gained from development
+- Right to publish and share SELF for non-commercial purposes

 ---